 Don’t be overconfident.
 In our research we see these issues all the time, usually to the surprise of top management.
 The most successful companies distinguish themselves from their “also-ran” peers by looking for and seizing these hidden opportunities.
 They understand they are an opportunity for a company to build a sustainable competitive advantage and a premium valuation.

 - Download our free book Spiraling Up to learn how to develop a high-growth, high-value strategy for your firm.

-- Check out our free research-based book Inside the Buyer’s Brain to learn how your business development team can close more leads by understanding what the buyer really wants.
+- Check out our free research report Inside the Buyer’s Brain, Third Edition to learn how your business development team can close more leads by understanding what the buyer really wants.

 - Our Lead Nurturing Guide for Professional Services explains how you can craft a powerful lead nurturing strategy for your firm, so you can turn leads into clients.

 Hinge has developed a comprehensive plan, The Visible Firm® to address these issues and more.
 It is the leading marketing program for delivering greater visibility, growth, and profits.
 This customized program will identify the most practical offline and online marketing tools your firm will need to gain new clients and reach new heights.

 - A 10 Step Brand Development Strategy for Your Professional Services Firm

 - 10 Essential B2B Marketing Strategies to Grow Your Professional Services Firm

 - Rebranding Strategies: A Step-By-Step Approach for Professional Services

 - Elements of a Successful Brand 1: Brand Positioning